jaredlauer/capstone/README.md

 6. GitHub Commands

-	A Google Colab notebook containing the necessary commands to clone, push and pull data from my capstone repo on GitHub.
+	A notebook containing the necessary commands to clone, pull, and push (if you have an auth token ;) ) data from my capstone repo on GitHub.
+I recommend cloning my repo into Google Drive using this notebook if you intend to use Google Colab with this project.

 7. data folder